MirkoMilenkovic/DDDRefactoring/InvoiceWithTS/InvoiceWithTS/WhatsWrongWithTransactionScript.md

 This is the only way to have valid Invoice.

 **InvoiceModel.Items** is public List, i.e. mutable.
-Anyone can add any Item, without valdiation and totals calculation.
+Anyone can add any Item, without validation and totals calculation.

 **MakeFinal** use case requires knowledge of:
 - effects of Invoice creation process